Kasui92/omakasui.org/docs/omakube/03-features.md

 # Features

-A collection of features that make Omarell lightweight, flexible, and tailored to real everyday use.
+A collection of features that make Omakube lightweight, flexible, and tailored to real everyday use.

 ## In the heart is Omakub...